AstroMined/quiz-app/repo_summary.md

     """
     pass

+class QuestionUpdate(QuestionBase):
+    """
+    The schema for updating a Question.

+    Inherits from QuestionBase and includes additional attributes that can be updated.
+    """
+    pass

 class Question(QuestionBase):
     """
-    The schema representing a Question.
+    The schema representing a stored Question.

     Inherits from QuestionBase and includes additional attributes present in a stored Question.

     Attributes:
-        id (int): The unique identifier of the question. subtopic_id (int): The ID of the associated subtopic.
+        id (int): The unique identifier of the question. subtopic_id (int): The ID of the associated subtopic. question_set_id (int): The ID of the associated question set.
     """
     id: int
     subtopic_id: int
+    question_set_id: int

     class Config:
-        orm_mode = True
+        from_attributes = True
 ```

 ## File: user.py